mgimferrer/APOST3D/README.md

         LOWDIN-DAVIDSON --- Lowdin-Davidson AIM
         NAO-BASIS -- Natural Atomic Orbital (NAO) AIM

+Extra options:

+        FOLI TOLERANCE --- Tolerance value for the OSLO selection within the iterative procedure.
+Expecting an integer number.
+Default value of 3 (actual threshold = 10^-(FOLI TOLERANCE))
+        BRANCH ITERATION --- Iteration in which the user invokes the branching.
+Expecting an integer number.
+Default value of 0 (no branching). **This part of the code is currently unavailable**
+        PRINT NON-ORTHO --- Asks the code to print the resulting OSLOs (pre-orthogonalization) in a .fchk file.
+By default only the set of orthogonalized OSLOs are provided

 The OSLOs can be evaluated from wavefunctions obtained with the Q-Chem software.
 One simply requires to obtain the .fchk file from Q-Chem and add the QCHEM keyword within # METODE

 Example input for OSLO calculation: